TanyaTewari26/Image_Processing_using_CNN/README.md

 Flatten converts the 2D image data into 1D.
 This step prepares the data for the NN.

-After Flatten is our traditional NN, which will identify the patterns, apply softmax, and make the final prediction.
+After Flatten the data is fed as a traditional NN, which will identify the patterns, apply softmax, and make the final prediction.